 💊 Management

-- In pure childhood absence epilepsy, seizures often remit by ~12 years.
-Fewer than 10% later develop tonic-clonic seizures.
+- In pure childhood absence epilepsy, seizures often remit in adolescence (many by ~12 years), though a minority later develop generalised tonic–clonic seizures.

-- ⚠️ Safety advice: avoid swimming unsupervised, climbing heights, or cycling on busy roads.
+- ⚠️ Safety advice: avoid swimming unsupervised, climbing heights, or cycling on busy roads until seizures are well controlled.

 📚 References